sebsebastiansandoval/ActiveDirectoryLab/README.md

 <p align="center">
 <img src="https://imgur.com/SixlNa3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 For DNS, when installing Active Directory it automatically installs DNS so this server will actually be using itself as the DNS server.
 To do that we either re-enter it's own IP address "172.16.0.1", or we can the universal loopback address 127.0.0.1.
+Then hit OK then OK again.
 <br />
 <br />